Why I overexpose my photographs (….most of the time)

 The technique is called ‘Expose to the Right’ (ETTR) and has been around since digital photography became a mainstream thing.
 The approach has two basic parts.

-- When shooting, overexpose the image as much as you can without losing any important detail.
+- When you shoot, overexpose the image as much as possible without losing any important detail.
 This is super critical.
 More on it in a minute.

-- In post processing (Lightroom in my case) darken the image to brightness you desire.
+- In post-processing (Lightroom in my case), darken the image to the brightness you desire.

 Wait….Why?
 What the What?

-It may seem silly to overexpose when shooting just to darken the image when processing.
-But the idea is to create digital image files with richer gradients, less noise, and more detail in the darker parts of the photo.
+It may seem silly to overexpose when shooting just to darken the image during processing.
+However, this technique helps create digital image files with richer gradients, less noise, and more detail in the darker parts of the photo.

-The idea behind this has to do with the way digital cameras capture, convert, and store light data.
-To explain how this works I’ll use my Canon 5Dmk4 as an example.
-This camera has a 14 stop dynamic range and creates 14-bit image files.
-Nikon, Sony, Panasonic, Leica, and Olympus all have camera bodies with similar performance.
+The concept revolves around how digital cameras capture, convert, and store light data.
+To illustrate this, I’ll use my Canon R5 as an example.
+This camera offers a 14-stop dynamic range and produces 14-bit image files.
+Nikon, Sony, Panasonic, Leica, and Olympus also manufacture camera bodies with similar performance.

 The ‘14-bit’ item is important.
 It determines how many tonal shades from black (without detail) to white (without detail) the camera can create and store.
-A 14-bit camera can create 16,384 shades from pure black to pure white.
+A 14-bit camera can produce 16,384 shades of gray from pure black to pure white.

 Keep in mind that a stop represents a doubling or halving of light.
-So the brightest stop gets half of all the tonal values possible.
-In this case 8192.
+So the brightest stop gets half of the possible tonal values.
+In this case, 8192.
 The second brightest stop gets 4096.
 The third brightest, 2048.
-Each following stop gets half of the tonal values remaining.
+Each subsequent stop receives half of the remaining tonal values.
 The darkest stop gets only two tonal values.

-What is digital noise?
-In a general sense noise is aberrant pixels.
-These pixels are not depicting the color or exposure of their portion of the image correctly.
+In a general sense, noise is aberrant pixels.
+These pixels do not accurately depict the color or exposure of their portion of the image.

-Digitial noise is more pronounced in darker portions of a photograph.
-The darker the shades the more that noise becomes apparent.
-This is because the signal to noise ratio is low.
+Digital noise is more pronounced in darker portions of a photograph.
+The darker the shades, the more apparent the noise becomes.
+This is because the signal-to-noise ratio is low.
 (You can read more about noise in digital images in this article by Cambridge in Colour).
-When we brighten an image in post processing the noise becomes brighter and more noticeable.
+When we brighten an image in post-processing, the noise becomes brighter and more noticeable.

-The example images below were shot in sequence beginning with a proper exposure.
+The example images below were shot in sequence, starting with a properly exposed shot.
 The following photos were intentionally underexposed by 1, 3, and 5 stops.
-In Lightroom I used the exposure control to bring the three underexposed images to the correct brightness.
-What you’ll notice is that as the amount of underexposure becomes greater, the noise becomes more pronounced.
+In Lightroom, I used the exposure control to bring the three underexposed images to the correct brightness.
+What you\’ll notice is that as the amount of underexposure becomes greater, the noise becomes more pronounced.

 One of the goals of the ETTR technique is to reduce, or hopefully eliminate, noise in our final images.